-In a house overlooking London’s Highgate Cemetery, amongst the beautiful architecture of the dead, I sat down with directors Jeremy Dyson and Andy Nyman to talk about their upcoming chiller, Ghost Stories.
+In a house overlooking London’s Highgate Cemetery, amongst the beautiful architecture of the dead, Our Culture sat down with directors Jeremy Dyson and Andy Nyman to talk about their upcoming chiller, Ghost Stories.
 It is a deeply unsettling film, one which forces the audience into the dark, into the places where unnatural things tread.

 In speaking with these directors, one is immediately hit with their palpable affection for horror; both directors throwing out classic horror references left and right, from Night of the Demon to Amicus Productions.
 It truly makes you excited for their film because you’re aware of the deep love of film from which it spawned.